-But with a blog and other premium content, you can begin to differentiate yourself simply by how you talk, the vibe you put “out there,” and the approach you take to common questions (or objections/challenges).
+But with a blog and other premium content, you can begin to differentiate yourself simply by how you talk and the approach you take to common questions (or objections/challenges).

 In fact, we’d argue that more and more senior living communities need to get into this “personality-driven” content.
 Write a blog post on a day in the life of your…activities director, nurse practitioner, head of dining, you get the idea.
 Include candid photos and real quotes.
 Or create a guide on “How 3 Real Families Helped Ease Their Parents’ Angst About Moving into Our Community.”

-THAT’S the type of content people won’t see anywhere else because it’s unique to your community—it’s honest, it’s real, and it tackles the stuff that’s in the back of so many people’s heads yet so many sites skirt around in lieu of pictures of seniors sipping wine in the community’s pub.
+THAT’S the type of content people won’t see anywhere else because it’s unique to your community.
+It’s honest, and it tackles the stuff that’s in the back of so many people’s heads.

 The communities that start producing truly original, heartfelt, honest content are the communities that will succeed the most this decade—and a blog and premium content are a great way to disseminate this sort of material.